pagkly/Zed/Investopedia3/McClellan Oscillator Definition and Uses.md

 ## How to Calculate the McClellan Oscillator

 1. To get the calculation started, track Advances - Declines on a stock exchange for 19 and 39 days.
-Calculate a [simple average](https://www.investopedia.com/terms/s/sma.asp) for these (not EMA).
+Calculate a [[simple average]](https://www.investopedia.com/terms/s/sma.asp) for these (not EMA).
 2. Use these simple values as the Prior Day EMA values in the 19- and 39-day EMA formulas.
 3. Calculate the 19- and 39-day EMAs.
 4. Calculate the McClellan Oscillator value.
 5. Now that the value has been calculated, on the next calculation use this value for the Prior Day EMA.
-Start [calculating EMAs](https://www.investopedia.com/ask/answers/122314/what-exponential-moving-average-ema-formula-and-how-ema-calculated.asp) for the formula instead of simple averages.
+Start [[calculating EMAs]](https://www.investopedia.com/ask/answers/122314/what-exponential-moving-average-ema-formula-and-how-ema-calculated.asp) for the formula instead of simple averages.
 6. If using the adjusted formula, the steps are the same, except use ANA instead of using Advances - Declines.

 ## What Does the McClellan Oscillator Tell You?

-The McClellan Oscillator is an indicator based on market breadth which [technical analysts](https://www.investopedia.com/terms/t/technicalanalysis.asp) can use in conjunction with other technical tools to determine the overall health of the stock market and assess the strength of its current trend.
+The McClellan Oscillator is an indicator based on market breadth which [[technical analysts]](https://www.investopedia.com/terms/t/technicalanalysis.asp) can use in conjunction with other technical tools to determine the overall health of the stock market and assess the strength of its current trend.

-Since the indicator is based on all the stocks in an exchange, it is compared to the price movements of indexes that reflect that exchange, or compared to major indexes such as the [S&P 500](https://www.investopedia.com/terms/s/sp500.asp).
+Since the indicator is based on all the stocks in an exchange, it is compared to the price movements of indexes that reflect that exchange, or compared to major indexes such as the [[S&P 500]](https://www.investopedia.com/terms/s/sp500.asp).

 Positive and negative values indicate whether more stocks, on average, are advancing or declining.
 The indicator is positive when the 19-day EMA is above the 39-day EMA, and negative when the 19-day EMA is below the 39-day EMA.

 A positive and rising indicator suggests that stocks on the exchange are being accumulated.
 A negative and falling indicator signals that stocks are being sold.
 Typically such action confirms the current trend in the index.

 Crossovers from positive to negative, or vice versa, may signal the trend has changed in the index or exchange being tracked.
 When the indicator makes a large move, typically of 100 points or more, from negative to positive territory, that is called a breadth thrust.
-It means a large number of stocks moved up after a [bearish](https://www.investopedia.com/terms/b/bearmarket.asp) move.
-Since the [stock market tends to rise over time](https://www.investopedia.com/articles/personal-finance/120915/which-type-organization-best-your-business.asp), this a positive signal and may indicate that a bottom in the index is in and prices are heading higher overall.
+It means a large number of stocks moved up after a [[bearish]](https://www.investopedia.com/terms/b/bearmarket.asp) move.
+Since the [[stock market tends to rise over time]](https://www.investopedia.com/articles/personal-finance/120915/which-type-organization-best-your-business.asp), this a positive signal and may indicate that a bottom in the index is in and prices are heading higher overall.

 When index prices and the indicator are moving in different directions, then the current index trend may lack strength.
 Bullish divergence occurs when the oscillator is rising while the index is falling.
 This indicates the index could head higher soon since more stocks are starting to advance.